Meet the superstars of the art world

 Why you should go: Museum Island, an ensemble of five museums on an island in the River Spree, is one of the highlights of European cultural tourism.

-Extra tip: Enjoy some coffee and cake at the café in the dome of the Bode Museum.
-You can admire the statue of the “Great Elector” on horseback as he gazes up at you.
+A little extra: Enjoy coffee and cake at the café under the dome of the Bode Museum, where you can look down at the “Great Elector” on horseback.

 Pinakothek Museums in Munich